hermansahni/hswebsite/content/slides/jad2020/index.md

 #### Link between Infrastructure and Growth

-* Economic policy analysts assert that there are five channels through which infrastructure may impact economic growth including:
+* Channels through which infrastructure impacts growth
-    * as a direct input into the production process serving as a factor of production,
+    * direct input into the production process
-    * as a complement to other inputs into the production process,
+    * complement to other inputs into the production process
-    * as a stimulant to factor accumulation by providing facilities for human development, through
+    * stimulant to factor accumulation by providing facilities for human development
-    * increased expenditure during construction and maintenance operations,
-    * and as a tool to guide industrial policy (Wolassa, 2012).
+    * tool to guide industrial policy ([Wolassa, 2012](https://ideas.repec.org/p/adb/adbwps/438.html)).